cavaliercoder/cavaliercoder.github.io/_drafts/post-mortem.md

 ### Alert on 499 responses
-For HTTP servers that support HTTP 499 like nginx, a small number of `499 Client Closed Request` responses should be expected at the edge, where clients do have the perogative to disconnect prematurely.
+For HTTP servers that support HTTP 499 like nginx, a small number of `499 Client Closed Request` responses should be expected at the edge, where clients do have the prerogative to disconnect prematurely.
 But in higher frequency, or at other points in your signal chain, these responses might indicate that timeouts are incorrectly configured.
 So...

 ### Get your timeouts right
 Each component should be configured with a timeout that is longer than all its upstream dependencies.
-By example, if you have a 3 second timeout on database queries, then the application server must not cancel requests any sooner than this.
+By example, if you have a 3 second timeout on database queries, then the application server should not cancel requests any sooner than this.
+Otherwise the source of the problem is obscured and all you are presented with is a timeout error from a component other that the one that misbehaved - as we experienced.

-This is complicated by services that need multiple round-trips or have asynchronous behaviors, but...
+This solution is complicated by services that need multiple round-trips or have asynchronous behaviors, but...

 ### Everything should be bounded